 My love for sports slowly grew in to a love for yoga.
 At first, I was frustrated.
 Why did my coaches not mandate a yoga practice growing up?
 If I had practice yoga more, maybe I wouldn’t have suffered so many injuries.
 If I had a solid yoga practice, I wouldn’t have been so lost in the “real world”.
 Yoga could have provided so much at such an earlier stage in my life.

-It is because of this that I have a passion to bring yoga to the athletic community.
+It is because of this that I have a passion to bring yoga and a better way of training to the athletic community.
 I want young athletes to find themselves on the mat at an early age.
 I want them to know the intimacy of yoga, beyond the physical practice.
 The mat, for me, was a safety net.
 I want all future athletes and young adults to have this “net” earlier than I did in life.
 I want to share what I know to help prevent injury, frustration and distraction.